eweser/eweser-db/README.md

 To make the collection usable by other apps, submit a pull request to add the collection types.
 Follow the examples in the `db/src/collections` folder.

-To only use a document in your app, fork the project and do the same thing, or extend locally and use some `//@ts-ignore`s for the type errors you will encounter.
+To only use a document in your app that you don't want made available, fork the project and do the same thing, or extend locally and use some `//@ts-ignore`s for the type errors you will encounter.

 ## App development strategy, user consent

-As it is designed now, when the user signs in, for the duration of the session it gives read/write access to the full user-owned database.
-Users should be made aware of this fact.
-People are already comfortable with an app managing it's own data, but it is another level of trust required in the app to also let it manage data used by other apps.
+As it is designed now, when the user signs in, for the duration of the session the app will have read/write access to the full user-owned database.
+Users should be made aware of this fact when logging in to an app.
+People are already comfortable with an app managing its own data, but it is another level of trust required in the app to also let it manage data used by other apps.
 Users need to know the level of trust they are putting in each app when they sign ing.

 Because user-owned data flips the current data storage paradigm on its head, app developers might be wondering how to share public data between users.
 For example, a user might mark a certain collection of notes as public and apps could aggregate them and let other users search and discover those.

-One solution would be to add a matrix account of the app as an observer to the rooms(collections) the user has marked as public, update a traditional database as the updates happen.
-But this might not scale very well if the app needs to listen to thousands/millions of collections.
+One solution would be that for each room marked as 'public' by the user, we could invite an observer account into the room.

 Another option would be to simply use a traditional database for public collections, but then that would break interoperability between apps.